-EMDR International Association Members, Certified Therapists, Approved Consultants, EMDR International Association Credit Providers, and EMDR Training Providers must adhere to the following policies as a condition of membership and approval.
+EMDR International Association Members, EMDR Certified Therapists ™, EMDR Consultants ™, EMDR International Association Credit Providers, and EMDR Trainers ™ must adhere to the following policies as a condition of membership and approval.

 Professional Code of Conduct

 The EMDR International Association (EMDRIA) has adopted a Professional Code of Conduct in order to assure the highest standards of excellence and integrity in EMDR.
 By adopting this Code, EMDR International Association creates guidelines to establish and uphold standards of practice, training, certification, and research.
 All members of EMDR International Association, as a condition of membership, subscribe to the Code of Conduct.